kazimdalwakil/kazimdalwakil.github.io/_pages/about.md

 In my spare time I enjoy watching Animes or Series and Movies.
 I also enjoy traveling, reading books, writing and going out for a photowalk or just hanging out with friends and family.
 I follow club football and am a big fan of Barcelona and Messi.

+You can checkout the list of books that I have read as well as the list of movie, series and anime too.
 * <a href = 'https://www.goodreads.com/review/list/120821892-kazi-md-al-wakil?shelf=read'>Read Books List</a>
 * <a href = 'https://www.imdb.com/user/ur67407421/lists?ref_=nv_usr_lst_3'>Watched Movies/Anime/Series List</a>